sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/xamArAv/uttarasatyAgrahagItA.md

 **\[40-49\]**

  “After seventeen years’ practice of non-violence, the Congress should be able to put forth a non-violent army, not of hundreds but of thousands who will be equal to the police or the military.
 A non-violent army should act exactly the same in peace as in a disturbance.
-Such an army of non-violent warriors should cope with any emergency as did [Sugreeva’s](# "The chief of monkeys who figured in the Ramayana")monkey army against the powerful demons.
+Such an army of non-violent warriors should cope with any emergency as did Sugreeva’s[^3]monkey army against the powerful demons.
 A few hundred or thousand men, dying a glorious death, will quell the mob and it will be a cheaper method of dealing with such madness than the display and use of the police or the military.
 A psychologist does not treat the insane with weapons.
 It is said that if we have our Independence, there will be no riots.
 This is an empty hope.
 When Congress ministers are obliged to seek help of the police, we must admit our failure.
 That the ministers could not do otherwise is unfortunatley too obvious.”

+[^3]: "The chief of monkeys who figured in the Ramayana"

 **\[ 50-56 \]**